Joe Hurd: Personal life

 On May 26, 2002, he married Christina Mireles, an attorney.
 They have one daughter and two sons.

 Career

 Early career

-After law school, Hurd served as a Law clerk#Federal clerkships for Judge William G. Young of the U.S. District Court in Boston, Massachusetts.
+After law school, Hurd served as a law clerk for Judge William G. Young of the U.S. District Court in Boston, Massachusetts.
 He was admitted to the bar in New York (1996), Massachusetts (1996) and the District of Columbia (1997).
 From 1996 to 2000, he practiced corporate and securities law in London for Linklaters, the British law firm.
 While at Linkaters, Hurd qualified as a solicitor of the Senior Courts of England and Wales (1999).

 AOL

 In 2000, Hurd joined AOL, Inc. as an Executive Director, AOL International to lead AOL's business development efforts in Japan and Australia.
 While at AOL's Japanese joint venture, DoCoMo AOL, Hurd negotiated the first deal for AOL to offer its broadband access service outside the United States, and the first deal to distribute AOL Instant Messenger on the popular i-Mode phone network in Japan.
 He later transferred to AOL|7 Pty, AOL's Australian joint venture, to run business development efforts in Australia and New Zealand.